Ranka Monastery: All You Need To Know About It Before Planning A Trip

 • Take care as a responsible traveller, and do not litter in the temple complex.

-• Dress modestly—covering your shoulders and knees—since you will be entering places of worship.
+• Dress modestly, since you will be entering places of worship.

 • Show due respect to the local customs and traditions.

 The Ranka Monastery is an old Buddhist place of worship that provides a calm and culturally exciting visit.
 The Ranka Monastery is a historic site and a chance to enjoy the quiet beauty of the Himalayas and the culture of Sikkim.
-With TripXL’s support, travelling becomes effortless and enriching; each journey to Ranka Monastery becomes a memorable and enriching experience.
+Plan your memorable journey to Ranka Monastery with TripXL and have an enriching experience.

 Cover Photo: Goyaldevender / Wikimedia Commons